Rabiu Afolabi: SønderjyskE and retirement

 After eight months without a club, Afolabi went on trial at Danish Superliga club SønderjyskE, with a view of earning a contract.
 On 13 March 2013, he eventually signed with the club for the rest of the 2012–13 season.

 On his debut for SønderjyskE, a match against Silkeborg IF on 28 March 2013, Afolabi helped his team to a 5–0 victory over its bottom-table rivals.
 He was named as one of the best players on the field.
 Having played three matches he fractured a rib and was substituted during a match against Midtjylland.
 Afterwards, it was announced he would be out for between three and four weeks.
 Following his return, he went on to make five appearances in total helping the club survive relegation and finishing in eighth place.
 At the end of the season, the club remained keen on keeping him by offering him a new contract.
 However, Afolabi chose to leave the club after three months there.

 After leaving Denmark, he announced his retirement and the intent to pursue a career in football management and scouting, having earned a certificate.

 International career

 Afolabi played a vital role for Nigeria in the 1999 African Youth Championship, coming from defence to score the two goals against Cameroon in the semi-final.
 Nigeria eventually finished second in the tournament after losing 0–1 to the hosts, Ghana, in the final.

 He then captained the Nigerian under-20 team in the 1999 FIFA World Youth Championship in Nigeria.

 On 17 June 2000, Afolabi made his full international debut for Nigeria in a 2002 World Cup qualifier against Sierra Leone.
 He was part of the Nigeria squads at the 2002 and 2010 World Cups.

 Style of play

-Afolabi is a strong and lanky central defender, who is good aerially and has a thunderous shot.
-He is also very versatile and can play as a fullback or defensive midfielder as well.
-Offensively, he is dangerous on set pieces.
+Afolabi is a central defender, who is good aerially and has a thunderous shot.
+He can play as a fullback or defensive midfielder as well.